ankurprajapati/DAT6_clb/Final_Project/README.md

 ==================
 (Detailed project description below.)

-Action items
+#### Analysis plan

 * Retrieve data — done
 * Visualize dimensions — in progress
 * Load transactions data (23 GB CSV file) into a database in order to access it
 * Identify correlations between dimensions
-* Build model to predict repeat buying (binary outcome) ** How to test all of the different dimensions?
+* Build model to predict repeat buying (binary outcome)
+* — How to test all of the different dimensions?
 Anything other than “try them all”?
-** Look at second-order dimensions?
+* — Look at second-order dimensions?
 (Derived variables:  things like purchase frequency could be calculated for each customer from their transaction history.)
-** Evaluate precision, accuracy and predictive power of model.
+* — Evaluate precision, accuracy and predictive power of model.

 ==================